CryptoGurujiOG/Nesa-Node-Run-Guide/README.md

 - Connect your Keplr wallet
 - Click Request Tokens
 - Open your Keplr wallet
-- Click Deposit, Search Nesa and Enable it
+- Click Deposit, Search Nesa, and Enable it
-- Click Send, Search Nesa and Select it
+- Click Send, Search Nesa, and select it
-- Click Send, Paste wallet address and Enter amount 1 NES
+- Click Send, Paste wallet address, and Enter amount 1 NES
 - Click Next and Appprove
 ---